 Wells Fargo began a pilot program last year with Kingstree Group, a London consultant that trains senior bankers in skills they need to secure more advisory and underwriting business, said Jessica Ong, a spokeswoman for the San Francisco-based bank.
 Kingstree’s website says the firm conducts one-on-one sessions, group workshops and provides online learning to give bankers more confidence and better presentation skills.

-Kingstree’s hiring adds to evidence of Wells Fargo’s ambitions in investment banking as it pursues niches dominated by firms such as Goldman Sachs Group Inc. (GS) and JPMorgan Chase & Co.
+Kingstree’s hiring adds to evidence of Wells Fargo’s ambitions in investment banking as it pursues niches dominated by firms such as Goldman Sachs Group Inc. (GS:US) and JPMorgan Chase & Co.
 Wells Fargo is expanding while disclaiming any desire to be No. 1, saying it’s motivated by needs of its customers.
 The bank opened trading floors last month in Charlotte, North Carolina.

 “Our senior leaders want continuing education and a further refining of their skills, so we went outside the system like most companies would do,” Ong said.
 “This is standard industry practice.”